CT Baby Bonds

 What can the funds be used for?

-The funds can be used to pay for higher education expenses, to put towards purchasing a home in Connecticut, to invest in a business in Connecticut, or to save for retirement.
+The funds can be used to pay for higher education expenses or job training, to put towards purchasing a home in Connecticut, to invest in a business in Connecticut, or to save for retirement.

 How do I claim my funds?